 - In a large tray or a plate, mix the flours, coconut sugar , baking soda and salt.

 - Add this dry flour mix to the bowl with the egg mixture.
 Mix till well blended (mixture will be thick).
-Then add the baking soda, the vanilla and the cinnamon powder.
+Then add the vanilla and the cinnamon powder.
 Mix well for 1 minute using electric mixer.

 - Pour this batter (will be thick) on to the prepared loaf pan and bake for around 45-50 mins until a knife or toothpick inserted in the center comes out clean.